- 1 pork tenderloin (1 pound)

 - 3 tablespoons cold water

-- Place pork in a 3-qt. slow cooker.
-In a small bowl, combine the cranberry sauce, orange juice, sugars, mustard and cloves; pour over pork.
-Cover and cook on low for 5-6 hours or until meat is tender.
+- Place the tenderloin in a 3-qt. slow cooker.
+Combine the cranberry sauce, orange juice, sugars, mustard and cloves; pour over pork.
+Cover and cook on low for 5-6 hours or until a meat thermometer reads 160°.

 - Remove pork and keep warm.
-Combine cornstarch and cold water until smooth; gradually stir into cranberry mixture.
-Cover and cook on high for 15 minutes or until thickened.
+In a small saucepan, combine cornstarch and cold water until smooth; stir in cranberry mixture.
+Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with pork.
 Yield: 4 servings.

 "This recipe is awesome.
 The 1st time I tried it i used a pork sirloin roast, in the oven.
 Tonight I made pork chops on the stove and used this sauce.
 I did not use the cloves, it doesn't need it.
 My husband and I enjoyed this with mashed potatoes, green beans and a salad.
 This my new go to pork recipe!
 I'm sure it would be great with chicken or turkey tenderloins as well.
 Great recipe!"